-How to Write a Journal Entry— Journaling plays an important role in the life of a student.
-Teachers across all grade levels and all subject areas are apt to include journaling as a part of their curriculum, so it’s necessary that elementary students practice journaling as soon as possible.
-Sometimes, it can be difficult for students to understand the concept of journaling or it can be challenging for them to come up with their own journaling ideas.
+How to Write a Journal Entry Lesson Plan— Journaling plays an important role in the life of a student.
+Teachers across all grade levels and all subject areas are apt to include journaling as a part of their curriculum, so elementary students must practice journaling as soon as possible.

 Students will explore writing prompts and make selections for their own journal entries.
 They will learn the fundamentals of crafting an effective journal entry.